Liza Weil: Career

 Weil continues to be active in the Los Angeles theatrical community during hiatuses, is a regular performer at the Ojai Playwrights Conference in early August and radio dramas with L.A.
 Theatre Works, and still occasionally performs in live theater in Philadelphia and New York City.
 She has acted with every member of her family; in 2004, she headlined with her father in a well-received regional theater production of Proof at the Montgomery Theater in Souderton, Pennsylvania, just north of her adopted hometown of Lansdale.

-Her first ever television role in 1994, which was an episode of The Adventures of Pete & Pete called "Yellow Fever", found her playing a bully alongside her mother Lisa, who played a teacher (she would also play a second role later in the series as a love interest to Big Pete in the episode "35 Hours").
-Her younger sister Samantha shared the screen with Liza in Gilmore Girls third-season finale, "Those Are Strings, Pinocchio".
-Samantha Weil played a student named Bernadette (who was unrelated to Paris) making a video yearbook entry in front of an impatient Paris, who is standing off to the side waiting to make her own entry.
+Weil's first television role was in 1994, in an episode of The Adventures of Pete & Pete called "Yellow Fever".
+She played a bully; her mother Lisa played a teacher.
+She also played a second role later in the series as a love interest to Big Pete in the episode "35 Hours".
+Her younger sister Samantha shared the screen with Liza in the Gilmore Girls third-season finale, "Those Are Strings, Pinocchio".
+Samantha Weil played a student named Bernadette (unrelated to her sister's character Paris) making a video yearbook entry in front of an impatient Paris, who is standing off to the side waiting to make her own entry.

 An alumna of Columbia University, Weil received her first major feature film role co-starring with Kevin Bacon in Stir of Echoes.
 Before that role, she starred in the 1998 independent film, Whatever.
 Her first film was the 1996 short film, A Cure For Serpents, where she played a daughter of a mysophobic woman bringing home a boyfriend who was not as obsessive with cleanliness.
 She also appeared in several other short and feature-length independent films, such as Motel Jerusalem, Scar, and Lullaby.
 After her work in Whatever and Stir of Echoes, Warner Bros. signed Weil to a talent holding deal and she moved to Los Angeles, where she guest-starred on series produced by that studio, including ER and The West Wing, before being cast on Gilmore Girls.

 Weil was originally considered for the role of Rory Gilmore by Gilmore Girls creator Amy Sherman-Palladino before Alexis Bledel won the role; the character of Paris Geller was created especially for Weil.